 There are plenty of options for one year trips, but the problem for digital nomads comes after a year when your policy expires.
 It can’t be extended and all the new policies we looked at required us to be living in the UK.

 We didn’t know what to do and went uninsured for a few months which is not a good idea—if we had had a medical emergency and needed to return to the UK for treatment it would have cost us thousands.

 We did some more research and found a few insurance companies that do allow you to purchase policies when you are already travelling.
-These are the three we found and the quotes we got when we renewed in October 2012.
+I have written about these in my post on how to purchase travel insurance when abroad.

 Obviously, you should check the small print of any policy you choose to see what is covered and what the excess is.
 We choose insurance that only covers medical expenses, and we really have it for emergencies.
 We’ve never had to use it so we can’t say how good the policies above are when you actually need them.